Rachel Lowe (soccer): Club career

 From 2016 to 2018, Lowe played for the Football New South Wales Institute (FNSWI) program in the NPL NSW, and scored 19 goals in 42 appearances for the side.

 Western Sydney Wanderers (2016–2019)

 At age 15, Lowe signed with the Western Sydney Wanderers for the 2016–17 season and made her debut in Round 2 against Sydney FC.
 She made a total of 9 appearances for the club in her first season.
 In September 2017, she re-signed with the Wanderers.
 She finished the 2017–18 season with 1 goal in 8 appearances.
 In September 2018, Lowe re-signed for a third season with the club.
 She finished the 2018–19 season with 1 goal in 10 appearances.
 In June 2019, Lowe left Australia to join American college team UCLA Bruins.

 Sydney FC (2020–2023)

 In August 2020, Lowe returned to Australia and joined previous club's cross-city rivals Sydney FC.

-Melbourne Victory (2023–)
+Melbourne Victory (2023–2026)

 In August 2023, Lowe joined her previous club's rivals Melbourne Victory.
+She departed the club following the conclusion of the 2025–26 A-League Women season.

+Durham (2026–)

+Lowe moved to England and signed for Women's Super League 2 (WSL 2) club Durham.